 The Triple J Unearthed project aims to find hidden talent in regional areas through its regional emerging artists contests.
 It also showcases new talent through its online playlist, where emerging bands put their music online to be critiqued and the public can listen and download music from those bands.
 Unearthed has discovered new artists from all over Australia and has launched the careers of indie artists like Missy Higgins and The Young and the Restless.

-Festivals such as the Big Day Out, The Falls Festival and The Homebake Festival give Australian bands exposure.
-The Homebake Festival only stages Australian bands, and every year have had a good representation of bands from the indie music genre.
+Festivals such as the Big Day Out, and The Falls Festival give Australian bands exposure.
+The Homebake Festival (1996–2012) only staged Australian bands, and every year had a good representation of bands from the indie music genre.